E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_web_throwing/readme.rst

 * ``WebExtendMover`` inherits from ``ConditionalSequentialMover`` and extend the sub trajectory after web throwing.
 It first simulates backwards to reach the initial TIS state.
-If this reaches the interface, the whole move is rejected.
+If this reaches any other state, the whole move is rejected.
 If this indeed finds the correct state the sub trajectory is extended in the forward direction to complete the TIS ensemble.

 * ``WebThrowingMover`` inherits from ``SubPathMover`` and is the canonical mover for the web throwing algorithm.
 From a TIS ``ensemble`` it first selects a